Softvelum/whep-load-tester/README.md

 It's brought to you by [Softvelum](https://softvelum.com/) and it's part of our [WebRTC bundle](https://softvelum.com/webrtc/).

-This tool is used for testing our [WHEP ABR playback support in Nimble Streamer](https://softvelum.com/2024/05/webrtc-whep-abr-nimble-streamer/).
+This tool is used for testing our [WHEP ABR playback support in Nimble Streamer](https://softvelum.com/2024/05/webrtc-whep-abr-nimble-streamer/) as well as [WebRTC adaptive bitrate algorithm](https://softvelum.com/2024/12/webrtc-adaptive-bitrate-algorithm/) implementation.

 ## Build
 WHEP Load Tester is a Go program and in order to build it, you need to get into load tester folder and run go build: